DaveMielke/NBP/b2g/ui/doc/ref-actions.rst

 .. |ArrowRight| replace:: the Right Arrow key
 .. |ArrowUp| replace:: the Up Arrow key
 .. |Assist| replace:: go to the current Google Assist app
-.. |BackKey| replace:: the Back key
+.. |BackKey| replace:: the Android Back key
 .. |BringCursor| replace:: bring the cursor to a specific character
 .. |Click| replace:: tap (click) current screen element
 .. |Clock| replace:: go to the Clock